 Sharon Novella Montgomery passed away peacefully at her home with her loving husband by her side on January 17, 2019.
 Born in Wenatchee, WA on March 25, 1942, she attended public schools and graduated from Wenatchee High in 1960.
 Upon graduating from high school, she moved to Tacoma where she attended University of Puget Sound for two years where she met her husband to be Clark.
 Clark and Sharon were married in August of 1963 and bought a home at the Lakeside Country Club (Lakewood) shortly after where they lived together up until her death.
 Sharon and Clark raised three sons at the Lakeside Club and considered the location the best decision they ever made.

-To send flowers in memory of Sharon Novella Montgomery , please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Sharon Novella Montgomery , please visit our Heartfelt Sympathies Store.

 Their oldest son Matthew married Kooy (Kathy Flanagan) and lives in Seattle with their two children; Wyatt and Maizy.
 Their middle son Mark, his loving partner Lesha (Pelley) and their two doggies Daisy and Carlos live close by in Lakewood.
 Their youngest son Joshua is married to Rachael (Lloyd), living in Seattle with their two children; Lydia and Ella.
 She is also survived by her brother F. (Dick) Miller of Tacoma.